 Final Words on the Japanese Language

-The language has much to offer about the culture and values ingrained in it, given its legacy.
+Given its legacy, the language has much to offer about the culture and values ingrained in it.
 So it is no wonder the Japanese have made great strides across spheres and left a mark on the world.

 The Japanese language customs and culture are worth exploring with its outstanding and rich heritage.